zephyrproject-rtos/zephyr/doc/services/smf/index.rst

    not be passed a parent state as the parent state does not know which child state to transition to.
 Transitioning to a parent state is OK if an initial transition to a child state is defined.
-A well-formed HSM will have initial transitions defined for all parent states.
+A well-formed HSM must have initial transitions defined for all parent states.

-.. note:: While the state machine is running, smf_set_state should only be called from the Entry and Run functions.
+.. note:: While the state machine is running, :c:func:`smf_set_state` should only be called from the Entry and Run functions.
 Calling smf_set_state from the Exit functions doesn't make sense and will generate a warning.

+.. note:: UML-style state machines can only call :c:func:`smf_set_state` from Run functions, not Entry or Exit functions.

 State Machine Execution
 =======================